kristyburge/treehouse-front-end-techdegree/README.md

 - [x] [Project 9: Web App Dashboard](https://github.com/kristyburge/techdegree-web-app-dashboard) -
 *Final Grade:* **Exceeds Expectations** :100::sparkles:

 Built the front end of an interactive dashboard for a web application from scratch using advanced web techniques including SVG graphics and JavaScript programming.
-Implemented JavaScript-driven charts and graphics using the Charts.js library.
+Implemented JavaScript-driven charts and graphics using the [Chart.js library](https://www.chartjs.org/).
 Users can save settings to local storage.

 - [ ] [Project 10: Employee Directory with Public API](https://github.com/kristyburge/) - *Final Grade:*  **Not Submitted** :construction: